COVID digest: India hits 75% vaccination rate milestone | DW | 30.01.2022

 All hamster imports are now banned.

-Thousands of protesters gathered in Canada's capital Ottowa on Saturday to protest vaccine mandates, masks and lockdowns.
+Thousands of protesters gathered in Canada's capital Ottawa on Saturday to protest vaccine mandates, masks and lockdowns.

 A convoy of truckers and others converged on the city, prompting police to prepare for the possibility of violence and warn residents to avoid downtown.